PawseySC/container-workflows/_episodes/05-build-intro.md

 ### Let's write a Dockerfile ###

-We will build a very simple container image: a Ubuntu box featuring the `TeX Live` typsetting distribution.
+We will build a very simple container image: a Ubuntu box featuring tools for building software and a text editor.
 Its Dockerfile will contain most of the basic Docker instructions that can also be used to build more complicated images.

 First let us create a directory where we'll store the Dockerfile.
 This directory will be the so called Docker **build context**.
 Docker will include files in this directory in the build process and in the final image.
 As a by-product, this will make the build process longer and the image larger, so that we want to include only those strictly required for the build, even none if possible.

 ```
-$ mkdir tex_dockerfile
+$ mkdir build_dockerfile
-$ cd tex_dockerfile
+$ cd build_dockerfile
 ```
 {: .bash}